What’s in This Article

 The city is known for historic landmarks like the Castillo de San Marcos, a 17th-century Spanish fortress overlooking Matanzas Bay.
 Visitors can walk cobblestone streets lined with Spanish colonial buildings, browse a lively arts scene, or unwind on the Atlantic coast beaches.

-Beyond history, St. Augustine has plenty for all types of travelers.
+Beyond history, St. Augustine has something for all types of travelers.
 Nature lovers can explore Anastasia State Park, with its hiking trails, birdwatching, and kayaking.
 The city also hosts festivals year-round celebrating music, art, food, and wine.
-That combination of history, culture, and natural beauty makes St. Augustine a popular spot for both relaxation and adventure.

 Nearest Airports to St. Augustine

-St. Augustine does not have a commercial airport.
+St. Augustine has no commercial airport.
 The closest option for scheduled airline service is Jacksonville International Airport (JAX), located about 50 miles to the north.
-JAX is the primary gateway for most visitors and is served by 11 airlines with nonstop flights to roughly 50 destinations.
+JAX is the primary gateway for most visitors and is served by 11 airlines with nonstop flights to more than 60 destinations.

 Daytona Beach International Airport (DAB), about 55 miles to the south, is a secondary option.
 DAB is smaller and has fewer flight choices, but it can be convenient depending on where you’re flying from.
 From either airport, plan on about an hour’s drive to reach St. Augustine.

-Northeast Florida Regional Airport (SGJ) sits just a few miles from downtown St. Augustine, but it handles only private and charter flights.
-There is no scheduled commercial service at SGJ.
+Northeast Florida Regional Airport (SGJ) sits about four miles north of downtown St. Augustine, but it handles only private and charter flights.
+SGJ has no scheduled commercial airline service.

 Delta Air Lines